darktable-org/dtdocs/content/contributing/translators-guide.md

 # technical information sections

 At the top of each processing module's page there is a collapsible "Technical information" section that needs special formatting and is supposed to exactly mirror the descriptions available as tooltips in darktable.
-Automated translation of these sections is under construction.
-You can either carefully manually translate these strings or choose to skip and ignore them for now.
+All languages were seeded with the exact translations from darktables program code/translations with "needs edit" to ensure human oversight.